massif1/JPGtoPNGConverter/README.md

 # Troubleshooting

-If pillow is simultaniously with PIL you might get an error.
+If pillow is installed simultaniously with (old) PIL package, you might get an error.
 You can try to uninstall & reinstall pillow again

 "python3.8 -m pip uninstall pillow"